 Jim told him never to lose his customers because re-acquiring them after they were gone was going to be much more difficult and expensive.

 Chapter 17: Whirlwind Starbucks

-Howard talks about critics he received, especially from Wall Street, for his decisions.
+Howard talks about the critics he received, especially from Wall Street, for his decisions.

 He says that Starbucks is not a coffee company serving people, but a people’s company serving coffee, and human behavior is paramount because it’s much harder to change than a recipe or a marketing strategy.

 That’s what most of his critics never understood.

 He says that he realized later on how the good decisions he made had something in common while the bad ones didn’t.

 The good ones:

 - Were right and engaged partners (Starbucks’ employees)

 - Was right for customers and met their needs